nanowireUK/ttn-iothub-integration/README.md

   * Send and receive data with the device.
   * Create Payload Formatters.
 * Our next step is to create the Azure IoT Hub integration.
 Within your [Application Console](https://console.thethingsnetwork.org/applications), select `Integrations` and click on `add integration`.
 * There are many options available for integration and we are going to choose `HTTP Integration` as the simplest.
+The [HTTP Integration Documentation](https://www.thethingsnetwork.org/docs/applications/http/) provides more information on the attributes needed.
 * Fill out the following:
   * **Process ID**: Anything you want
   * **Access Key**: Select the only entry in the list